wahlencraft/pico-alarm-clock/README.md

   by default on.
 - Delete (`dEL`): Exit and delete the current alarm.
 Confirm deletion with R, abort with L or M.
+- Done (`done`): Will fail if there already is an alarm with the same time.

 Note that when exiting from `done`, you will always get to the first alarm `AL: 0`.
-This is because the list of alarms will always be in chronological order, and might need rearranging after an edit.
+This is because the list of alarms will always be in chronological order, and might need rearrangement after an edit.

 To delete an alarm, navigate to it and press M. Then press R. To abort press any other button.